Requesting a document that cannot be found in the university libraries in Montpellier

 • Click on “Interlibrary Loan Request.”

-• Fill out one form per requested document and select the pickup library from the drop-down list.
+• Fill out one form per document requested and select the pickup library from the drop-down list.

 Watch the instructional video